 - Possess evidence that shows a discriminatory motive for the adverse employment action.

-What does it mean to be in a protected class?
+What does it mean to be in a protected class in California?

 A protected class is a characteristic possessed by a group of persons which makes them more susceptible to discrimination.
 They are legally protected from discrimination based on these characteristics.